jlord/javascript-for-cats-electron/README.md

 :ok_woman: Do what I want!

+## Download it

+You can find the Mac, Windows and Linux versions for download over on the [release pages](https://github.com/jlord/javascript-for-cats-electron/releases) :pineapple: :cat:

 ## Build it

-You'll need [Node.js](http://nodejs.org) installed on your computer and to run these commands in your terminal app:
+You'll need :computer: [Node.js](http://nodejs.org) installed on your computer and to run these commands in your terminal app:

 ```bash
 # Clone this repository